-64. In the case of an employee diagnosed with COVID-19, will they first be entitled to the normal sick leave instead of claiming the illness benefit in terms of TERS or COIDA?
+--a 63.
+In the case of an emplovee diagnosed with COVID-19, will they first be entitled to the normal sick leave instead of claiming the illness benefit in terms of TERS or COIDA?

 COVID-19 has recently been declared an occupational disease in terms of COIDA.
 This means that if an employee is absent from work due to contracting the virus during the course and scope of his/her employment, such leave will be covered in terms of COIDA.
-All claims for the contraction of COVID-19 in the workplace must now be dealt with in terms of the Directive for Compensation on Workplace Acquired Novel Corona Virus Disease dated 30/06/2020.